Helping People Take Responsibility

 Then provide feedback, so that the individuals know that their behavior needs to change.
-The GROW Model may be useful here, and, depending on the circumstances, you may need to provide appropriate support.
+The GROW Model may be useful here.
+What you learn in your discussion provides the context for the next actions that you take.

 Make sure that you have clear, accurate examples that you can cite when you provide feedback.
 If you don't, your arguments won't stand up, and you'll risk leaving the individual feeling victimized.

 Make sure that your people have the resources that they need to do their job.
 This might include providing training, equipment, or access to mentors and coaches.
 This is a key step in helping people take responsibility for their work.
 If they don't have the "tools" needed to do their jobs, it's easy to shun responsibility.